jorishr/design-patterns/null-object/readme.md

-#DESIGN PATTERSN: NULL OBJECT
+# DESIGN PATTERNS: NULL OBJECT

-#The Problem: user login
+# The Problem: user login

 We need to account for the possibility that a user browses the site as a guest.
 This means that each time you display content that is meant for logged-in users only, you need to add if statements that can become cluttered easily.